How to get your full tenancy deposit back

 Lastly, keeping on top of your bills will also ensure your credit rating isn't negatively affected.

-If you're struggling to keep up with the cost of your bills during your tenancy, consider switching to cheaper gas and electricity providers and have a look at the best broadband deals.
+If you're struggling to keep up with the cost of bills during your tenancy, consider switching to cheaper gas and electricity providers and have a look at the best broadband deals.

 -